CPR - adult and child 9 years and older

-CPR is a lifesaving procedure that is performed when someone's breathing or heartbeat has stopped, as in cases of electric shock, drowning, or heart attack.
-CPR is a combination of:
+CPR stands for cardiopulmonary resuscitation.
+It is a lifesaving procedure that is done when someone's breathing or heartbeat has stopped.
+This may happen after an electric shock, drowning, or heart attack.
+CPR involves:

 - Rescue breathing, which provides oxygen to a person's lungs.